<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 How StrongDM Simplifies Automated Provisioning

-StrongDM’s Dynamic Access Management (DAM) platform connects to all applications, data sources, clusters, and websites, which gives businesses full control of the user and resource access.
+StrongDM’s Zero Trust Privileged Access Management (PAM) platform connects to all applications, data sources, clusters, and websites, which gives businesses full control of the user and resource access.
 Once connected, system administrators can facilitate cloud provisioning automation for all their applications in one central system—integrating automated access workflows into their current deployment and onboarding pipeline.

 ✨ Before StrongDM, it would take up to a week to get someone provisioned.
 With StrongDM, we can now do that in minutes.